icon-faxLogoicon-mailScroll-downicon-phoneScroll-downScroll-down

 The export of apples

-The largest Belgian apple variety in terms of quantity is Jonagold, followed by amongst others Jonagored, Boskoop and Golden Delicious, Kanzi, Joly Red, Greenstar, etc.
+The largest Flemish apple variety in terms of quantity is Jonagold, followed by amongst others Jonagored, Boskoop and Golden Delicious, Kanzi, Joly Red, Greenstar, etc.

 Conference pears are the main pear variety, followed by Durondeau and Doyenne.